Refactoring for policymakers

 To refactor a technological asset is to apply a series of small, behavior-preserving changes to improve the structure of the asset in ways that have effects that aren’t ordinarily observable externally.
 When effects are observable externally, they’re very specific, usually related to attributes such as quality and usability.

 For example, after a municipality replaces incandescent traffic lights with LED traffic lights, there’s no effect on traffic control.
-To the untrained eye, the change isn’t noticeable.
+To the untrained eye, or to the trained eye that’s otherwise preoccupied, the change isn’t noticeable.
 But those responsible for signal maintenance or for monitoring operating costs will notice significant advantages.
-With respect to traffic flow, we can regard the change to LED traffic lights as a refactoring of the traffic control system.
+With respect to traffic flow, we can therefore regard the change to LED traffic lights as a refactoring of the traffic control system.

 Refactoring in manufactured consumer items can be more difficult to recognize, because the useful life of the item so often ends while the item is still in the hands of the consumer.
 For example, we might ask how to refactor a certain subassembly of an automobile that’s already in service.
 Some writers have identified the vehicle recall as a kind of refactoring [Shroyer 2016].
 But I prefer to regard successive models of manufactured items as containing refactorings of earlier models.